After freelancing in the fashion industry for 15+ years and working with hundreds of FAST students – I can tell you this:

-Quick disclaimer!
-I am not a trained or certified legal professional or accountant, and none of this is to be deemed legal or financial advice of any kind.
-Opinions are my own.
+Quick Disclaimer: I am not a trained or certified legal professional or accountant, and none of this is to be deemed legal or financial advice of any kind.
+But it is the stuff I wish someone had explained to me back when I was getting started.

 Depending on what state you live in, an LLC is usually your quickest and easiest option to set yourself up as a business and create a little legal protection.
 Do some googling for your state, and you can likely set this up online in an afternoon for a small fee (here’s a full run-down of LLC filing and report costs by state).